OAP

 Governance

-Four layer policy stack: platform, organization, scope, personal.
+Four layer policy stack: platform, legal and jurisdictional, organization or profession, personal.
 Every decision recorded.

 PLANE 6